doocs/leetcode/solution/2300-2399/2302.Count Subarrays With Score Less Than K/README_EN.md

 The time complexity is $O(n \times \log n)$, and the space complexity is $O(n)$.
 Here, $n$ is the length of the array $nums$.

-**Solution 2: Two Pointers**

-We can use two pointers to maintain a sliding window, so that the sum of the elements in the window is less than $k$.
-The number of subarrays with the current element as the last element is the length of the window, and we add all window lengths to get the answer.

-The time complexity is $O(n)$, where $n$ is the length of the array $nums$.
-The space complexity is $O(1)$.

 <!-- tabs:start -->

-### **Python3**

 ```python
 class Solution: